simplifylearning101/simplifylearning101/README.md

 - 🔭 We are currently building [10-Week DSA with C++ Cohort](https://github.com/simplifylearning101/dsa_with_cpp).
 Go check out.

-- Our tech coodinator - Adit K
+- Our tech coordinator - Adit K
-- Our project coodinator - Ashwini
+- Our project coordinator - Ashwini

 - 📫 How to reach us **simplifylearning101@gmail.com**